H. Moser & Cie

 H. Moser & Cie. is a trademark of Moser Schaffhausen AG, a Swiss luxury watch manufacturer.
-The original H. Moser & Cie. was founded by independent watchmaker Heinrich Moser in St. Petersburg, Russia in 1828.
+The original H. Moser & Cie. was founded by the independent Swiss watchmaker Heinrich Moser in St. Petersburg, Russia in 1828.
 Notable early clients of H. Moser & Cie. included Russian princes and members of the Russian Imperial Court; Vladimir Lenin also owned a Moser watch.

-After Moser died in 1874, the company was sold, and its business in Russia was expropriated in 1918 due to the October Revolution.
+After Moser died in 1874, the company was split up between its Managing Directors.
+One of the Swiss parts in Le Locle went to the family of Paul Girard, the business in Russia was expropriated in 1918 due to the October Revolution.

-In 1953, H. Moser & Cie. continued its business in Le Locle, Switzerland where it shifted its focus from pocket watches to wristwatches.
-Due to the quartz crisis, H. Moser & Cie. became a part of the Dixi Mechanique Group and the original brand name was dropped.
 In 2002, Moser Schaffhausen AG was founded by Dr. Jürgen Lange together with Heinrich Moser's great-grandson Roger Nicholas Balsiger, and the brand H. Moser & Cie. was formally re-launched in 2005.
-Since 2012, Moser Schaffhausen AG has been a subsidiary of the MELB Holding Group of the Meylan family in Switzerland.

 History

 Early history

-Heinrich Moser was born in Schaffhausen, Switzerland on December 12, 1805.
-He learned the basic watchmaking craftsmanship from his father, and continued his studies in Le Locle, Switzerland after 1824.
-In 1828, he founded the original H. Moser & Cie. in St. Petersburg, Russia.
+Heinrich Moser was born in Schaffhausen, Switzerland on 12 December 1805.
+He learned the basic watchmaking craftsmanship from his father Erhard, and continued his studies in Le Locle, Switzerland after 1824.

 In 1848, Heinrich Moser returned to his hometown of Schaffhausen and established a watch factory there to supply his business.
+Moser became one of the most important industrial pioneers in Schaffhausen, far beyond the watch industry.
+Together with Friedrich Peyer im Hof and Johann Conrad Neher, he founded SIG, built the first hydroelectric power station on the High Rhine and was the builder of the Rhine Falls railway.

 Notable clients of H. Moser & Cie. at the time included Russian princes and members of the Russian Imperial Court.
 In particular, Vladimir Lenin also owned a Moser watch.
-Heinrich Moser died on October 23, 1874, and the company was sold since none of his heirs was willing to lead the business.
+Heinrich Moser died on 23 October 1874 and the company was sold to the respective Managing Directors in Switzerland and Russia since none of his heirs was willing to lead the business.

-In 1953, H. Moser & Cie. continued its business in Le Locle where it produced its first wristwatches.
+In the 20th century, H. Moser & Cie. in Le Locle shifted its focus from pocket watches to wristwatches.
 But due to the quartz crisis, H. Moser & Cie. became a part of the Dixi Mechanique Group and the original brand name was dropped, becoming "Hy Moser & Cie".

 Recent development

 In 2002, Moser Schaffhausen AG was founded by Dr. Jürgen Lange, together with Heinrich Moser's great-grandson Roger Nicholas Balsiger.
 In 2005, the company established a new Manufacture in Schaffhausen, Switzerland, and H. Moser & Cie. was formally re-launched as a trademark of the company.

 Since 2012, H. Moser & Cie. has been owned by the MELB Holding Group of the Meylan family in Switzerland.
-As of 2022, H. Moser & Cie. produces over 2,000 watches a year and employs close to 100 staff members.
+As of 2023, H. Moser & Cie. produces around 3,000 watches a year and employs more than 100 staff members.